LEARNING TASK

 Instructional Design Model

 Instructional design models guide the process of planning instruction through structured steps.
 These models offer a clear system that helps designers analyze what needs to be taught, decide how to organize the content, and evaluate whether the instruction works.
-Unlike instructional theory, which focuses on strategies for teaching, models give direction for the overall design—from identifying the goal to measuring if the goal was achieved.
+Unlike instructional theory, which focuses on strategies for teaching, models give direction for the overall design, from identifying the goal to measuring if the goal was achieved.
 ADDIE, one of the most familiar frameworks, breaks this process into five phases: Analyze, Design, Develop, Implement, and Evaluate.
 Each phase clarifies decisions, allowing the designer to focus on what the learner needs and how instruction should be delivered.
 Models like SAM offer a more flexible cycle, where designers test and adjust quickly through repeated feedback loops.
 Others, like the Dick and Carey model, treat instruction as a system made up of interrelated parts—goals, learners, content, delivery, and assessment—all connected through analysis and planning.
 These models do more than provide steps; they guide decisions with structure, especially when working within constraints.

 conclusion

-To design instruction that works, we need a system that clarifies how learning happens, how teaching should be guided, and how instruction should be built.
+To design instruction that works, we need a system that clarifies how learning happens, how teaching should be guided, and how instruction should be built (Schott and Driscoll 1997).
 Learning theory gives us an idea of how to analyze how people process and make sense of information.
 Instructional theory supports this by offering strategies that guide how content can be taught purposefully.
 Instructional design models then structure the process, helping IDs to organize, plan, and adjust based on goals, learners, and context.
 These three provide a foundation that supports judgment, structure, and flexibility in design.
 They allow instructional designers to make thoughtful decisions, as part of a process grounded in theory, refined through practice, and built to guide learners toward meaningful outcomes.

 REFLECTION